A Century of Stories

 Merriam Insurance owes its growth to positive leadership, expert employees and acquisitions.
 “About every 2 years we either add a new producer or buy out a competitor.
 We constantly reinvest in our future growth opportunities,” Merriam said.
-In the last 7 years, Merriam has acquired the Riley Agency and the Clickman Agency.
-The goal of these acquisitions was to provide continuity to the protection and service of existing clients and increase value by offering better products.
+Over the past several years, Merriam has acquired the Riley Agency, the Clickman Agency, and the Scherff Insurance Agency.
+The goal of these acquisitions is to provide continuity to the protection and service of existing clients and increase value by offering better products.

 Future plans for the agency involve maintaining a high standard of client service, looking for new markets that could benefit from its expertise and possibly creating captives to promote that expertise in its niche markets.
 Brian Merriam said the agency is capable of a bright future—with or without family leadership—based on the professionalism and experience of the other managerial staff.

-This same expertise has earned Merriam multiple honors and awards during its 117-year-long tenure, such as recognition from the Chamber of Commerce, professional trade associations and political entities plus Best Practices awards and client appreciation plaques.
+This same expertise has earned Merriam Insurance multiple honors and awards during its 123-year-long tenure, such as recognition from the Chamber of Commerce, professional trade associations and political entities plus Best Practices awards and client appreciation plaques.

 Brian Merriam’s advice for agencies looking for success is steeped in family history: “If you put service above self, people will gravitate to you and put their trust in you,” Merriam said.
 Service has been Merriam Insurance’s specialty for more than 100 years.

-But the agency wasn’t established on securing coverage for social services.
-Charles E. Merriam founded the agency in Schenectady, N.Y., in 1895 after starting his insurance career selling life insurance policies for New York Life.
+But Merriam Insurance wasn’t established on securing coverage for social services.
+Charles E. Merriam founded the agency in Schenectady, NY, in 1895 after starting his insurance career selling life insurance policies for New York Life.
 He was a natural, selling 1,158 paid policies for a total value of $1,932,847, an accomplishment considering typical policies during the Great Depression averaged $25 to $50 a year.
 He secured policies every month of his career except for July 1896.

-Headquartered in Schenectady, NY, Merriam Insurance has satellite branches in North Creek, NY, and Colorado Springs, CO.
-It is licensed to do business in 43 states and the District of Columbia.
+Headquartered in Schenectady, New York, Merriam Insurance has satellite branches in North Creek, New York, and Colorado Springs, Colorado.
+It is licensed to do business in 49 states and the District of Columbia.
 The agency represents more than 90 insurers from Andover to Zurich: Travelers, Great American, Blue Cross/Blue Shield, Chartis, Chubb, Philadelphia and Preferred Mutual, and more.
 It operates at an approximate split of one-third personal lines and two-thirds commercial lines.